Southern Breeze, SCBWI

 Eligibile to Win: Only unpublished and un-contracted work

-Winners Announced: At our annual Fall Conference
+Winners Announced: At their annual Fall Conference

 SUBMIT YOUR VERY BEST